Table of Contents

 Application settings

 In the application settings window, you can manage the different topologies, update the default IP scan range and adjust the automatic removal behavior for removed connections.
+To access the application settings, click the About button in the upper-right corner and then click the Settings button at the top of window.

 Topology settings

-In the overview list of the topologies you can use the pencil icon to edit an existing topology or the garbage can icon to delete a topology.
+In the overview list of the topologies, you can use the pencil icon to edit an existing topology or the garbage can icon to delete a topology.